EftyK/TrainedModel/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ...

 Open IdentifyTreeSpecies.ipynb and run the cells consecutively.
-When you reach the last executable cell, you should get an output this:
+When you reach the last executable cell, you should get an output like this:

 ![Example output](example.png)
 *Fig. 1 - Example output*